 The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by the International Accounting Standards Board (IASB).
-The financial statements for the year ended 31 December 2021 are approved by the Company's Management on May 25th 2022.
+The financial statements for the year ended 31 December 2022 are approved by the Company's Management at March 20st 2023.

-(b) Going concern
+(c) Going concern

 The Company's financial statements have been prepared on a going concern basis, which assumes that the Company will continue to operate for at least 12 months from the date of the financial reporting.
-The Company conducts stress tests scenarios for each fund administered by it, in order to calculate the necessary liquidity in the conditions of deteriorating market scenarios, under the assumption of withdrawal of quotas from 3 to 30 days and the time required to liquidate the investments of each funds.
+The Company conducts resistance tests for each fund administered by it, in order to calculate the necessary liquidity in the conditions of deteriorating market scenarios, under the assumption of withdrawal of quotas from 3 to 30 days and the time required to liquidate the investments of each funds.

 The company continues to maintain a satisfactory level of liquidity as a result of the increase in the net asset value of Raiffeisen Pension and Raiffeisen Vizion funds.
-According to the evidence of stress tests scenarios, it is estimated that the funds can cope with the deteriorating scenarios, complying with regulatory requirements for liquidations within the legal deadline.
+According to the evidence of resistance, it is estimated that the funds can cope with the deteriorating scenarios, complying with regulatory requirements for liquidations within the legal deadline.